Research and reports

 All employers need to comply with the Equality Act, and it’s sensible to put together an equal opportunities policy to formalise your approach.

-Download our free equal opportunities policy template to make sure your business is covered.
+An equal opportunities policy template can help you to make sure your business is covered.
 Read on to find out more about your legal responsibilities and what ‘equal opportunity’ means in UK businesses.

 Equal opportunity policies set out an organisation’s approach to equal opportunities and establish guidelines for dealing with workplace discrimination.